anhoodie/testenvion/README.md

 ## Contribution

 Your contribution is highly appreciated.
-Do not hesitate to open an is
+Do not hesitate to open an issue or a pull request.
+Note that any contribution submitted for inclusion in the project will be licensed accor